 - 4.1 The District Council has responsibility for conducting, at least annually, a review of the effectiveness of the system of internal control. - 4.2 The review of the effectiveness of the system of internal control is informed by the work of the Council's internal audit service.
-The approved Terms of Reference for Internal Audit require an annual report to members.
-This report was made to the Corporate Management Team on the 11th May 2006 and to members of the Audit Committee on the 15th June 2006. - 4.3 The review is further informed by the Corporate Management Team who have responsibility for the development and maintenance of the internal control environment and also by comments made by the external auditors and other review agencies & inspectorates in their Annual Audit and Inspection Letter and other reports. - 4.4 A review undertaken for the 2005/2006 statement was carried out by the Corporate Management Team on 25th May 2006.
-This review took into account: - the Annual report on the Council's Internal Control Environment Internal Audit - 2005/2006 reported to the Corporate Management Team on the 11th May 2006 and considered by the Audit Committee on 15th June 2006; - comments of external auditors; - comments of other review agencies, inspectorates and external bodies; - the findings and recommendations of the External Audit's Annual Audit & Inspection Letter 2004/2005 reported to the Cabinet on 27th April 2006; - work on the Council's Improvement Plan arising from the Comprehensive Performance Assessment (CPA) reported to Cabinet Members on 10th April 2006;
+The approved Terms of Reference for Internal Audit require an annual report to members from the Financial Services Manager.
+This report includes the review of the effectiveness of the system of internal audit and provides an opinion that the Internal audit system is effective.
+This report was made to the Corporate Management Team on the 24th May 2007 and to members of the Audit Committee on the 25th June 2007. - 4.3 The review is further informed by the Corporate Management Team who have responsibility for the development and maintenance of the internal control environment and also by comments made by the external auditors and other review agencies & inspectorates in the Annual Audit and Inspection Letter and other reports. - 4.4 A review undertaken for the 2006/2007 statement was carried out by the Corporate Management Team on 21st June 2007.
+This review took into account: - the Annual report from the Financial Services Manager 2006/2007 reported to the Corporate Management Team on the 24th May 2007 and considered by the Audit Committee on 25th June 2007; - comments of external auditors; - comments of other review agencies, inspectorates and external bodies; - the findings and recommendations of the External Audit's Annual Audit & Inspection Letter reported to the Audit Committee on 24th April 2007; - work on the Council's Improvement Plan arising from the Comprehensive Performance Assessment (CPA) to be reported to Cabinet Members on 28th June 2007; - the findings of the annual review of Corporate Governance considered by the Cabinet on the 26th April 2007.